 A listener complained about an item called Badly Bleeped TV - a regular feature in this radio programme, in which extracts from TV or radio are played with words bleeped out.
 The

 words themselves are later revealed as being not offensive.
 However, the remaining beginning and ending sounds of the words give the impression that the bleep is masking an offensive word, or create the beginning and end sound of an offensive word on

 On this occasion, two of the clips included words that began with ‘f' and these were edited in such a way that the listener believed that he had heard the word 'fuck'.

 most offensive language must not be broadcast before the watershed or when children are particularly likely to be listening).

-The BBC responded that Badly Bleeped TV is one of the more popular items on Scott Mills and that it considered that the item is in line with the level of satire and humour that the programme's audience would expect from the show.
-It
+The BBC responded that Badly Bleeped TV is one of the more popular items on Scott Mills and that it considered

-minds a similarity between the remaining parts of the bleeped word and a potentially offensive word.
+entirely innocuous in nature, with the humour of the item resting in the listeners recognising in their minds a similarity between the remaining parts of the bleeped word and a potentially offensive word.
 It belongs to the saucy seaside

 The BBC said that the words that were bleeped, as referred to by the complainant, were 'fated to meet' and 'fantastic'.
 The word 'fuck' was therefore not used and the words that

 were bleeped bore no resemblance to that word.
 It said the real missing words were revealed very quickly, leaving the listener in no doubt as to what was omitted.

 complaint, Ofcom considered the two words that began with ‘f'.